Progestogen: Biosynthesis

+Notes and sources Notes: "The concentration of a steroid in the circulation is determined by the rate at which it is secreted from glands, the rate of metabolism of precursor or prehormones into the steroid, and the rate at which it is extracted by tissues and metabolized.
+The secretion rate of a steroid refers to the total secretion of the compound from a gland per unit time.
+Secretion rates have been assessed by sampling the venous effluent from a gland over time and subtracting out the arterial and peripheral venous hormone concentration.
+The metabolic clearance rate of a steroid is defined as the volume of blood that has been completely cleared of the hormone per unit time.
+The production rate of a steroid hormone refers to entry into the blood of the compound from all possible sources, including secretion from glands and conversion of prohormones into the steroid of interest.
+At steady state, the amount of hormone entering the blood from all sources will be equal to the rate at which it is being cleared (metabolic clearance rate) multiplied by blood concentration (production rate = metabolic clearance rate × concentration).
+If there is little contribution of prohormone metabolism to the circulating pool of steroid, then the production rate will approximate the secretion rate."
+Sources: See template.

 Ovarian production

 Progesterone is the major progestogen produced by the corpus luteum of the ovary in all mammalian species.
 Luteal cells possess the necessary enzymes to convert cholesterol to pregnenolone, which is subsequently converted into progesterone.
 Progesterone is highest in the diestrus phase of the estrous cycle.

 Placental production

 The role of the placenta in progestogen production varies by species.
 In the sheep, horse, and human, the placenta takes over the majority of progestogen production, whereas in other species the corpus luteum remains the primary source of progestogens.
 In the sheep and human, progesterone is the major placental progestogen.

 The equine placenta produces a variety of progestogens, primarily 5α-dihydroprogesterone and 5α,20α-tetrahydroprogesterone, beginning on day 60.
 A complete luteo-placental shift occurs by day 120–150.

 Chemistry

 The endogenous progestogens are naturally occurring pregnane steroids with ketone and/or hydroxyl groups at the C3 and C20 positions.

 Medical use

 Progestogens, including both progesterone and progestins, are used medically in hormonal birth control, hormone therapy, to treat gynecological disorders, to suppress sex hormone levels for various purposes, and for other indications.